Southern Fried Chicken (Crispy, Juicy & Full of Flavor)

 There’s nothing quite like a plate of Southern Fried Chicken — golden, crunchy, and bursting with flavor.
 Each bite delivers that satisfying crackle of crispy coating followed by tender, juicy chicken seasoned just right.

 Whether it’s Sunday dinner, a summer picnic, or a special family gathering, this timeless dish brings everyone to the table.
 It’s comfort food at its finest — simple ingredients, big flavor, and a whole lot of Southern love.
-Round out your meal with Homemade Mashed Potatoes — buttery, fluffy, and the perfect companion to crispy fried chicken.
-Finish your meal on a sweet note with my Chocolate Fudge — simple, classic, and perfectly rich.
+Round out your meal with Creamy Mashed Potatoes — buttery, fluffy, and the perfect companion to crispy fried chicken.
+Then finish your meal on a sweet note with Maple Walnut Cake, or a simple classic like Chocolate Fudge.

 Recipe Card